-To take a screenshot of only a part of your screen, press Shift + Command (⌘) + 4 to turn your pointer into a crosshair.
-Click where you want to start your screenshot and drag the crosshair across your screen to take a screenshot.
-Holding down the Shift, Option or Spacebar button while dragging will change the way your selection moves.
+To take a screenshot of a portion of your screen, press Shift + Command (⌘) + 4.
+Your cursor will now be turned into a crosshair.
+Click and drag the crosshair across your screen to take a screenshot.
+Holding down the Shift, Option or Spacebar button while dragging will change how your selection moves.
 Pressing the Esc button cancels the screenshot.

-To take a screenshot of a window, press Shift + Command (⌘) + 4 and then press the Space bar.
-This changes the pointer to a camera.
-Click the camera on the window you wish to capture.
-Pressing Esc cancels the screenshot.
+To take a screenshot of a window, press Shift + Command (⌘) + 4 and hit the Spacebar.
+Your cursor is now turned into a camera.
+Click on the window to capture the screenshot.
+To cancel the screenshot, press the Esc button.

-The easiest way to take a screenshot in Linux (Ubuntu) is using keyboard shortcuts.
+The easiest way to take a screenshot in Linux (Ubuntu) is through keyboard shortcuts.

-To take a screenshot of a window, press Alt+Prt Scrn.
+To take a screenshot of a window, press Alt+Print Screen.

-To take a screenshot of only a part of your screen, press Shift +Prt Scrn to turn your pointer into a crosshair.
-Click and drag the crosshair to size your screenshot, and then release the button.
+To take a screenshot of a portion of your screen, press Shift + Print Screen to turn your cursor into a crosshair.
+Click and drag the crosshair to size your screenshot and release the keys to capture it.

-Screenshots are saved automatically in your Pictures folder in your Home folder.
+Screenshots are saved automatically in Home > Pictures.
 If you don’t have a Pictures folder, they will be saved in your Home folder.

 For iPhone 8 or earlier, iPad, or iPod touch:

-Taking screenshots on Android varies from phone to phone.
-For the vast majority of Android phones, you can take a screenshot by pressing the Power button and the Volume-down button at the same time.
+Taking screenshots on an Android device varies from phone to phone.
+For the vast majority of Android phones, you can take a screenshot by pressing the Power button and the Volume Down button at the same time.
 Release the buttons to take a screenshot.